 Under §37.011(a-2), a county with a population greater than 125,000 is not required to have a JJAEP if the county has a population of 180,000 or less; is adjacent to two counties, each of which has a population of more than 1.7 million; and has seven or more school districts located wholly within the county’s boundaries.
 This exception is currently applicable to Ellis County.

 Under §37.011(a-3), a county with a population greater than 125,000 is considered to be a county with a population of 125,000 or less if the county has a population of more than 200,000 and less than 220,000; has five or more school districts located wholly within the county’s boundaries; and has located in the county a juvenile justice alternative education program that, on May 1, 2011, served fewer than 15 students.
 The district must provide education services to expelled students as provided by §§37.011(a-4) and (a-5).
 This exception is currently applicable to Smith County.

 34 C.F.R. §300.530(d).

-As of the date of this letter, GED Testing Service, LLC, is the sole provider of high school equivalency testing in Texas.
+As of the date of this letter, there are three providers of high school equivalency testing in Texas.
 High school equivalency information is available at http://tea.texas.gov/GED.html

 A list of courts designated as truancy courts is found in §65.004, Texas Family Code.